FAQ Answers

 If you are a teacher, your salary is determined by the following:

-Any credits you may be entitled to for work other than teaching
+• Any service credits you may be entitled to for work other than teaching

 Here is the ASTCA salary scale.